 He seems fine today.
 My husband was worried that he wasn’t sucking.
 But his little tummy was extended, so I think he was getting enough to make him full and sleepy.
 When he was awake, he was racing around his mom, bucking and kicking.
 This is always a comforting sign of a healthy foal.

-I have been expecting a birth on the next two mares for several days.
+I have been expecting a birth by two mares for several days.
 The mares were wearing the foaling alarm halters.
 I think they know I am watching with the beeper.
 They took turns lying down all night long every 1/2 hour or so setting the alarm off.
 I always look forward to six o’clock a.m. or so when they start getting anxious to eat.
 We don’t feed until 8:30, but they are awake and waiting.
 It is during that time I get some of my best sleep.
 The next mare to foal was a mare named Scott Creek Ice Queen.
 She is a pretty bay pinto.
 She is also a maiden mare, having never foaled before.
 Friends own Queen.
 They had sent the mare to Indiana to be bred to BTU a national champion Buckskin stallion.
 They had expected to have their farm up and running by this time.
 Because of delays, we were asked to do the honors.
 This was to be their very first foal.
 So needless to say the pressure to get a live foal on the ground was triple for me.
 My trusty sidekick, Larry, was gone to our new farm for the week to do construction and supervise the fence builders.
 I have a lot of confidence in my foaling abilities.
 But sometimes that vice grip my husband has is needed on the slippery legs of a foal in the birth canal when a turn is necessary.
 After three days of thinking this was it, the mare waxed and was rock tight.
 Feeling pretty confident I called our friends to let them know they would receive THE CALL tonight.
 About 10:00 the mare laid down and set off the alarm.
 I had been snoozing and awoke with a jolt of adrenaline.
 I called my neighbor with whom I had made arrangements to assist me with the foaling.
 The mare quit progressing after we arrived.
 Being a maiden perhaps she needed some privacy.
 So we went up to the house to watch on the monitor and have hot cocoa.
 Within 15 minutes she was down and pushing.
 We returned to the barn and watched from the corner of the stall.
 She was in full labor but not breaking the water.
-Very aware that miniatures are notorious for placenta previa and quick placental detachment in labor, I was very nervous about waiting too long.
+Very aware that miniatures are notorious for placenta previa (red bag) premature placental detachment in labor, I was very nervous about waiting too long.
 I did my usual iodine scrub on the vulva and lubed up my latex gloves to go into the birth canal to check the foal’s position.
 Everything was there, one leg, the nose, then the other leg slightly back.
 When I touched the first leg, the baby immediately pulled it back; a good sign of a strong and viable foal.
 The mare lied down and continued to push.
 After several minutes of no progress, I went back into the birth canal and pinched the placenta between my thumb and finger and poked the middle finger through the sack.
 It was fairly tough to break.
 A small amount of water had gushed out.
 The mare was back up, not really feeling comfortable with my being with her.
 I backed off and let her push.
 Not much happened.
 So I went back in and gripped the front foot and began the firm constant traction.
 The mare got back up.
 I had my helper grab her halter and keep her from walking around.
 It was apparent that she was going to have this baby standing up.
 Not the easiest position as she was working against gravity.
 My firm traction was getting me nowhere.
 Sitting on the straw, I put my feet against the back of the mare’s gaskins and began pulling down with all my strength as she pushed.
 Finally the second foot appeared.
 The nose bulged the vulva near the anus, always a sticky point to get that part over the eyes and bulge of the forehead.
 Finally the head slipped through, the tongue a purple birth color.
 More pulling brought the shoulders through as I moved the foal’s second elbow forward through the pelvic opening.
 It was tight the whole way.
-As the majority of the foal presented itself, I got up and “caught it”, holding it mid-air to let the blood pass through the umbilical.
+As the majority of the foal presented itself, I got up and “caught it”, holding it mid-air to let the blood pass through the umbilical cord into the foal.
 After several minutes we set the baby down with the cord easily separating.
 Grabbing the Nolvasan 1:3 solution we dipped the navel in the tiny cup for ten seconds.
 It was a very pretty pinto filly, probably a dark palomino.
-Her pasterms look similar to her dam’s in length, meaning she will mature about the same size as her mom.
+Her pasterns look similar to her dam’s in length, meaning she will mature about the same size as her mom.
 The little star and stripe set off her pretty head.
 She was very strong and up in about five minutes.
-We gave the mare a Banamine injection, wormed her with Ivermectin, and dosed the baby’s navel several times with our Nolvasan solution.
+We gave the mare a Banamine injection to help reduce the uterine contraction pain, wormed her with Ivermectin, and dosed the baby’s navel several times with our Nolvasan solution.
 After about a half hour we milked out the mare, feeding about 60 cc of colostrum to the foal with a rubber, human infant nose syringe.
 She sucked greedily.
 Oh, how I like to see that.
-We then gave the foal a warm enema.
+We then gave the foal a warm enema to help her pass the hard tar like poo called meconium.
 Now it is Colors turn to do her thing!!
 Maybe tonight???
 Then sleep for a few nights for us humans.

 It is Friday night, I came back from town after feeding and went directly to the house.
 About 9 p.m.
 I went to the barn to check my expectant mommies.
 I had been watching my national champion mare, Dynamos Sophisticated Lady, a black pinto mare.
 This would be her second foaling.